 - 1. Characterize the cell using the Capacity Test (Section 3.2) and Hybrid Pulse Power Characterization Test (Section 3.4) and other reference tests as appropriate. - 2.
-Discharge the fully charged cell to the target test condition at 30°C. This can be done in one of two ways: (1) remove the appropriate fraction of the cell's rated capacity at a C1/1 rate, or (2) clamp the battery at the open-circuit voltage corresponding to the target test condition while limiting discharge current to a C1/1 rate and then wait for the voltage and current to stabilize.15 Note that use of method (1) will typically reach the target test condition more slowly.
-Method 2, the use of voltage (rather than fractional discharge) as the measure of SOC is the preferred method. - 3.
+Discharge the fully charged cell to the target test condition at 30°C. This can be done in one of two ways: (1) remove the appropriate fraction of the cell's rated capacity at a C1/1 rate, or (b) [default] if the open-circuit voltage corresponding to the target test condition is known, clamp the cell at this voltage while limiting discharge current to a C1/1 rate and then wait for the voltage and current to stabilize.19 Note that the default method will typically reach the target test condition more slowly.
+In some cases it may be desirable to use voltage (rather than fractional discharge) as the measure of SOC. - 3.
 Apply a single iteration of the Calendar Life Test Profile defined in Section 3.11.3.
-The nominal discharge current to be used for this profile is equal to the peak discharge current for the L-HPPC Test.
-Record the open-circuit voltage (which can be a function of temperature.) - 4.
+The nominal discharge current to be used for this profile is equal to the peak discharge current for the Low-Current HPPC Test (i.e., 2.5 x I{HPPC}). - 4.
 Bring the cell to the target temperature at open-circuit condition and wait for the ambient temperature and voltage to stabilize. - 5.
-Apply a single iteration of the Calendar Life Test profile defined in Section 3.11.3 at the same current level defined in Step 3, and apply the voltage hold at the voltage recorded in
+Apply a single iteration of the Calendar Life Test profile defined in Section 3.11.3 at the same current level defined in Step 3.
+The device is then placed in an open-circuit state and the test continues at the target conditions. - 6.
+Once every 24 hours, and immediately before beginning Step 7, repeat Step 5.
+Note that data acquisition requirements during this pulse profile execution will be similar to those for HPPC tests.
+Data acquisition requirements during the 24 hour intervals (if desired) should be specified in a device-specific test plan.20 - 7.
+At intervals as specified in Table 7 or a device-specific test plan, return the cell to nominal temperature (e.g., 30°C), observe its open-circuit voltage after a suitable rest period to ensure electrochemical and thermal equilibrium (4 to 16 hours depending on the size of the device), and apply a single iteration of the Calendar Life Test profile before discharging its remaining

-^{15.} A value less than 1% of the $C_1/1$ current is probably adequate to meet this criterion, provided this is within the measurement capability of the test equipment.
+19. A value less than 1% of the $C_1/1$ current is probably adequate to meet this criterion, provided this is within the measurement capability of the test equipment.